tomgeorge/eca/README.md

 # ECA (Editor Code Assistant)

-:warning: The project is still alpha and experimental, with bugs and missing features, but being consistenly improved.
+:warning: The project is still alpha and experimental, with bugs and missing features, but being consistently improved.

 ## Rationale